 Often, we make the mistake of assuming that just because we experienced the Spirit's baptism years ago we are still Spirit filled today.
 But this is definitely NOT the case.
 Just consider for instance the journey of the Israelites through the wilderness.
 What you discover is that they were instructed to collect manna daily and not accumulate it for the future (Exodus 16).
 Jesus also, when teaching His disciples how to pray, instructed them to pray for their daily bread.
 Albeit a physical bread, it is typological for the spiritual also.
 God wants us to come before Him daily in search of a fresh spiritual outpouring or anointing.
 We simply can't live off of yesterday's ''manna''.

-It is my hope that this study will encourage us to genuinely seek after the baptism of the Holy Spirit if we haven't already experienced it.
-My prayer is that we might receive the Spirit's infilling daily and that the result of this might be the supernatural transformation of our life and ministry.
+May this study inspire us to genuinely seek after the baptism of the Holy Spirit if we haven't already experienced it so that our life and ministry can be supernaturally transformed.